 By definition, nootropics are meant to be low toxicity and have few side effects.
 That said, simply because they are naturally occurring does not mean they are not powerful substances, and you should still consult with your doctor before integrating any cognitive enhancers into your routine.
 Certain interactions can arise between prescriptions and over-the-counter therapies, so do not make any changes without first asking your medical professional.

 Who should use them?

 Though there is a very real pressure in modern life to be a great multi-tasker — someone who can simultaneously knock out business emails while coordinating family schedules, planning social gatherings and, somewhere in there, still find time for self-care — the fact is that constantly switching tasks is a known productivity killer.
-A super common stress response is to tense up and lose the precision to prioritize among your tasks, but if you have ever felt a buzz from looking a to-do list that is completed or nearly completed, you know the temptation is real.
+A super common stress response is to tense up and lose the precision to prioritize among your tasks, but if you have ever felt a buzz from looking at a completed to-do list, you know the temptation is real.
 While herbal nootropics may not be an overnight fix for getting more out of your brain power, studies suggest use over a period of four weeks and on can show demonstrable improvements across brain functions, whether that be boosting concentration, sharpening your memory, or quickening your response time.